ChouYunShuo/CSES_Practices/README.md

 ### 19. Planets Queries I

 - Successor paths.
 Preprocess a table to store succ(x,k)=succ(succ(x/2,k/2),k/2), where k is power of 2.
 Then can use binary lifting to check if bit is 1.
 This is because k=11 -> 8+2+1.
 Can recursively find the successor.

+### 21. Planets cycle

+- dfs detect cycle and maintain a queue and a counter to count steps.